Mori Atlas logo

 Mixed relief

-Watercolor painting showing a mountainous landscape with a lake, green hills, and pink flowers
+Watercolor painting showing a mountain landscape with green forests, valleys, and distant hills

 National park